andersblom/dotfiles/README.md

 ## Neovim
 - [ ] Explore docker-integrations
+- [ ] docker-compose LSP doesn't seem to work
+- [ ] Debugging with DAP

 ## Tmux
 - [ ] Hotkeys for swapping panes like in Warp - `Cmd+[` & `Cmd+]`